Click here to download Junior Newsletter

 Junior Parent Conferences

 Become familiar with the NAVIANCE program.
 Search, compare, and review the admission history of the colleges that interest you.
-You can access the Naviance program by visiting: LHS Naviance
+Visit Naviance Student.

 Through the Guidance Department’s College/Career Center you will find helpful information regarding your future plans.
 The following resources are available to you:

-All 18-year-old males must register with the Selective Service.
-You can pick up a mail-back registration form at any post office or you can register online at Selective Services.
+All 18-year-old males should register with the Selective Service.
+You can pick up a mail-back registration form at any post office or you can register online at www.sss.gov.

 College Board Exams

 The ACT Assessment Test consists of four multiple choice tests: English, Mathematics, Reading, and Science and takes approximately 3 hours and 30 minutes to complete.
-An optional 40-minute writing test is also available and recommended.
+An optional 40-minute writing test is also available.
 Check directly with the colleges you are considering to find out their requirements.

-All students must make a concerted effort to prepare for the SAT or ACT either through a formal course or independent practice.
-Practice tests can be found online.
-Naviance in conjunction with Kaplan offers livestreaming courses and video on demand.
-Practice test booklets are available in Guidance.
+- All students must make a concerted effort to prepare for the SAT or ACT either through a formal course or independent practice.
+Practice tests can be found online through College Board and ACT.
+Naviance in conjunction with Kaplan offers free practice tests and an opportunity to sample a class.
+More information can be found at https://www.kaptest.com/partner/naviance.
+Practice test booklets are also available in Guidance.